sfjchen/jon-fun/DEPLOYMENT.md

 ### Build failures?
 1. Check `npm run build` locally
 2. Review Vercel build logs
-3. Ensure all dependencies are in `package.json`
+3. Ensure all dependencies are in `package.json` **and committed to the branch being deployed**
+4. **Common issue**: Dependencies added on feature branch but not merged to main
+   - Solution: Merge feature branch to main, or ensure dependencies are in the deployed branch